charlesetc/lab-notes/lab.md

 ![](./static/woodworking.jpg)

-Tried to make some gears (the goal was to the number of times a handle had been rotated) but they were not as precise as necessary!
+Tried to make some gears (the goal was to count the number of times a handle had been rotated) but they were not as precise as necessary!

 And lastly I bought a mechanical watch at a flee market today: